 - 24.2 All plots, garages and scaffolds must be cleaned by the contractor upon completion of the works and left free of materials or debris created by the works.
-Failure to do so will result in contra charges being applied. - 24.3 Upon completion of the contract (or defined sections thereof), the Contractor will clear from site all stored materials, equipment, site accommodation, etc., no longer required, without delay. - 24.4 Waste removal and disposal must be in accordance with all current UK legislation. - 24.5 Where waste materials are unavoidable this should be removed from site by the contractor where required.
-Materials deposited in the sites waste management skips must only be placed in the relevant skips for the specific waste stream.
-If cross contamination of skips is observed and is as a result of the contractor's inappropriate management of waste, a contractoring will be applied.
+Failure to do so will result in contra charges being applied. - 24.3 Upon completion of the contract (or defined sections thereof), the Contractor will clear from site all stored materials, equipment, site accommodation, etc., no longer required, without delay. - 24.4 Waste removal and disposal must be in accordance with all current UK legislation. - 24.5 Waste generated should be segregated and disposed of into the relevant tipper skips, it is the responsibility of the contractor to request appropriate and sufficient tipper skips to be sited in close proximity to their working area.
+If cross contamination of skips is observed and is as a result of the contractor's inappropriate management of waste, a contra-charge will be applied. - 24.6 We reserve the right to contra-charge the Contractor for the cost of excessive removal of the Contractors' waste, including waste resulting from damage to materials in their care, plus an administration fee of 20%.